The Thinking Person's Zombie Novel

 I have written a zombie novel, called Death Sense, and I had a lot of fun doing it.
 Unfortunately the zombie genre has become such a joke it is regularly used as a source of fun on TV shows such as New Girl.
 One of the characters is writing a zombie novel, and the show's writers put in every stupid thing they can think of.
 We even hear parts read out on the show, such as, "Zombie zoo, zombie zoo, zombie zoo, zombie zoo, who let them zombies out that damn zombie zoo."

-I didn’t want to go down this road.
+I didn't want to go down this road.
 I wanted to write a zombie novel, but I wanted to take what I was doing seriously.
-In fact I’m about to make a bold claim and say that Death Sense is an intellectual zombie book, the thinking person’s zombie novel, if you will.
-To substantiate this claim (substantiate, see I’m using big words already), I will direct you to the usual tropes of zombie fiction, which are handily summarised on Tvtropes.org.
+In fact I'm about to make a bold claim and say that Death Sense is an intellectual zombie book, the thinking person's zombie novel, if you will.
+To substantiate this claim, I will direct you to the usual tropes of zombie fiction, which are handily summarized on the tvtropes.org site.
 I will then point out how how my book avoids these dumb tropes, or at least most of them, definitely some of them.

 There are an awful lot of tropes on the page, some bad, some good, but a lot of them can be applied to almost any work of science fiction.
 Some of the most egregious, and the ones most often associated with zombie fiction come in the following paragraphs.